nolanlawson/css-talk-2022/markdown.md

 So let's say we have a simple layout like this.
 We've got a header, a sidebar, and the main content.

 Each of these boxes contains other boxes, but the browser already knows which elements have which styles, so it's just a matter of laying them out.

+---

+class: fill-custom

+<layout-example-1 draw-more-boxes="true"></layout-example-1>

+???

 This can get very complicated, because some of these boxes may have absolute/relative positioning, others may use flexbox, others may use grid, etc.

+---

+class: fill-custom

+<layout-example-1></layout-example-1>

+???

+So we have our simple layout.

 ---